 Let's break this question down into two parts:

 Why do an "Approximate" Location Survey?
-Clearly they lead to confusion and headaches, why not just always do a Boundary Survey?
+Clearly they can lead to confusion and headaches, why not just always do a Boundary Survey?
 The answer to that question is two fold; what the lender requires & cost.
 The Location Survey is the main survey tool your Lender, Title Insurance Company, or other agent uses during refinancing or purchasing a home.
 It gives them a general idea of where things are, and that's typically enough for them to sign off on your loan.
 This is good news in that Location Surveys are much less expensive than Boundary Surveys, since they are easier to perform taking surveyors mere hours instead of days to complete.
 To highlight this point consider that Location Surveys will usually run in the 100's of dollars, where as Boundary Surveys will usually run in the 1,000's of dollars.

 The Stormwater Management Act of 2007 (Act) set forth new statewide standards for implementing Stormwater Management (SWM) on both Residential & Commercial projects.
 The Act requires that Environmental Site Design (ESD), through the use of nonstructural best management practices and other better site design techniques, be implemented to the maximum extent practicable.
 To aid Land Surveyors & Civil Engineers in designing these practices, the Maryland Department of the Environment (MDE) published an update to the Maryland Stormwater Design Manual, Volumes I and II (October 2000, Revised May 2009) (Manual).